 In the early 1960's (and possibly as early as 1955) several fan trips were planned on the BC&G. It appears that a couple were cancelled due to poor ticket sales and so perhaps only two took place.
 Typically the fan trips included a round trip from Dundon to Widen behind one of the Consolidations with passengers riding in the three BC&G coaches, caboose C-1 and leased B&O gondolas fitted with benches running longitudinally down their centers.
 From video taken of the fantrips, Motor "A" was usually in the mix, as well.
 As with fantrips on any railroad, photo run-bys were a part of the day's activities.
 The engines involved where always freshly painted, apparently by the Collis P. Huntington Chapter of the National Railway Historical Society who sponsored most of the trips.
 Below is a listing of the fantrips for which documentation (usually in the form of brochures) exists.
 A selection of representative photos is also presented.

-May 31, 1955 - According to a reference in the March 1971 issue of RAILROADING MAGAZINE, a fan trip was held in 1955.
-This would have been the only one to have taken place while the railroad was still part of the ERC&L company.
-Recently someone who participated in the event confirmed that, in fact, it took place o Sunday, May 31, 1955.
+May 31, 1955 - According to a reference in the March 1971 issue of RAILROADING MAGAZINE, the first fan trip was held in 1955.
+Recently someone who participated in the event confirmed that, in fact, it took place on Sunday, May 31, 1955.
 It was part of "The West Virginia Short Line Railroad Jamboree' sponsored by the Louisville chapter of the NRHS.
-The fans rode behind rod engines, a Shay and a Climax along both the BC&G main and out on the Lilly Fork.
-No confirmed photos have surfaced.
+The fans rode behind rod engines, a Shay and a Climax along both the BC&G main and out on the Lilly Fork. .

 Note the snappy stripped canopy and 'drumhead' sign on the rear of the caboose Also visible in the color photo above right.